ClareVision NVR and Camera General Guides

 Step Four: Update the NVR to the Latest Firmware Release

-Clare Controls releases NVR firmware with features about once every four months.
+Clare Controls releases NVR firmware with new features about once every four months.
 Chances are, your NVR will need to be updated when you take out of the box.
 There are two ways to update the NVR firmware.

 You can go to the NVR firmware database is located here and download the firmware file.
-You then select manual upgrade by selecting the tab, Maintenance/Manual Upgrade
+You then select manual upgrade by selecting the Configuration tab, Maintenance/Manual Upgrade

 OR